 Master's thesis

 The Master’s thesis is a research project in which you will learn to conduct research independently.
-You can choose to conduct a 30 EC Master's thesis (GEO4-2510) or a 45 EC Master's thesis (GEO4-2523).
 You will develop and/or apply new methods, or apply existing methods to a new problem.
 The research should be relevant from both a scientific perspective, expanding the body of scientific knowledge, and a societal one, producing knowledge that contributes to a better understanding of or the solution to societal problems in the area of energy.
-Information on procedures, entrance requirements, place of research, output, etc., you can find in the course description in the Study Guide and in the Energy Science Master’s thesis Course manual.
+Information on procedures, entrance requirements, place of research, output, etc., you can find in the course description in the Study Guide and in the Energy Science Master’s thesis Course manual (on Brightspace).

-You will find thesis topics in the Energy Science community in Blackboard.
+You will find thesis topics in the Energy Science community in Brightspace

 Your supervisor will assess your Master’s thesis using the Master’s Thesis Rubrics & Assessment Form.
-It makes the items the supervisor assesses and the criteria he or she uses transparent.
+It makes the items the supervisor assesses and the criteria used transparent.
 You will receive the form when you start the Master’s thesis process.
 Please use it to acquaint yourself with the assessment criteria and to assess yourself during the thesis process.
-Your supervisor is expected to tell you early on which items he or she considers most important and the order they should take in the thesis, so you will not get any surprises later on.
+Your supervisor is expected to tell you early which items will be considered most important and the order they should take in the thesis, so you will not get any surprises later on.

 Every month students present the results of their research.
 You are very welcome to attend these Graduation Presentations.